Oku-Code/void-linux-guide/void-setup-guide.md

     - `wpa_supplicant -i -B wlo1 -c /etc/wpa_supplicant/wpa_supplicant-wlo1.conf`
 4. Check the connection using `ping` command:
     - `ping https://docs.voidlinux.org`

+### Change mirrors for faster downloads

+It's important to have a good speed for downloads here i suggest two procedures in order to have a good download speeds:

+#### Using the file localted in `/usr/share/xbps.d/00-repository.conf`

+- Copy the file located in `/usr/share/xbps.d/00-repository.conf` on `/etc/xbps.d/`
+- Use vi or other text editor and replace the default mirror for one nearest of your location, you can check the list of mirrors [here](https://docs.voidlinux.org/xbps/repositories/mirrors/index.html).

+#### Using the xmirrors utility

+After you active your internet connection you can install with xbps the `xmirror` package and select your mirror from there

+- `xmirror -l /usr/share/xmirror/mirrors.lst` => This launch the TUI utility and configure the mirror of your preference

 ### Updating xbps package manager: